 - Develop knowledge around social justice;

-- Build a deeper understanding around privilege and how it plays a role in society and;
+- Build a deeper understanding around privilege, intersectionality and how they play a role in society and;

-- Foster opportunities to become a change agent on our campuses.
+- Foster opportunities to develop skills to become a change agent on our campuses.

 Preparing participants with a foundation of skills and knowledge, including the capacity to:

-- Evaluate self-awareness and acknowledgment of personal social identities and the ways their identity impacts society;
+- Evaluate self-awareness and acknowledgement of personal social identities and the ways their identity impacts society

 - Interpret the history of oppression and examples of social injustice;

-- Understand the dynamics of privilege and differential access to power and access based on perceived social identity; Race, Gender, Sexual Orientation, Physical & Mental Ability, Ethnic Heritage, Social Class, Religion and Belief (note that this list is not exhaustive);
+- Understand the dynamics of privilege and differential access to power and access based on held or perceived social identity; Race, Gender, Sexual orientation, Physical & Mental Ability, Ethnic Heritage, Social Class, Religion and Belief (not that this list is not exhaustive;

-- Recognize and use all aspects of the Racial Justice and Decolonization Framework and;
+- Recognize and use all aspects of the Racial Justice Decolonization Framework and;

-- Apply what is learned to create socially just campuses.
+- Apply what is learned to create the framework to develop socially just environments

-Registration fees are $90 for NECPA or ACPA members, $110 for non-members
+The registration waived for NECPA or ACPA members, $20 for non-members.